GNU Bison

 GNU Bison, commonly known as Bison, is a parser generator that is part of the GNU Project.
-Bison reads a specification in the BNF notation (a context-free language), warns about any parsing ambiguities, and generates a parser that reads sequences of tokens and decides whether the sequence conforms to the syntax specified by the grammar.
+Bison reads a specification in Bison syntax (described as "machine-readable BNF"), warns about any parsing ambiguities, and generates a parser that reads sequences of tokens and decides whether the sequence conforms to the syntax specified by the grammar.

 The generated parsers are portable: they do not require any specific compilers.
 Bison by default generates LALR(1) parsers but it can also generate canonical LR, IELR(1) and GLR parsers.